mahirahalwani/comptia-tech-/README.md

 - 32-bit CPU/OS can hanfle up to 4GB of RAM.<br>
 - RAM is volatile; it will erase its memory once it is off.<br>
 - Mass storage device:<br>
-      &emps;- It comes in many form each with variety of purposes, e.g., hard drive.<br>
+      &emsp;- It comes in many form each with variety of purposes, e.g., hard drive.<br>
       &emsp;- Can be built into a computer, like an internal HDD or SSD.<br>
       &emsp;- Can attach storage devices, such as thumb drive or external HDD.<br>
       &emsp;- The internet hosts cloud storage options, such as iCloud and Dropbox.<br>